“National Discipline: The Key to our Future”

 Seven settlements were in actual operation in 1969.
 A skeleton force of fieldsmen in six regional offices looked after the minorities’ needs in the rural areas.
 Basic farm assistance was given to settlers including the assignment of a farm manager to each settlement.

-1. Five model socio-economic development projects were established in minority areas, and seven model projects are in developing stages which will cover the minority areas of the Philippines.
+- Five model socioeconomic development projects were established in minority areas, and seven model projects are in developing stages which will cover the minority areas of the Philippines.
 These 12 projects will provide the models upon which our national planners and policy makers can prepare a rational development program for the country’s minorities.
-An example of this is the PANAMIN Tebolih project in South Cotabato where, after proper research was completed, the program was launched and in only two months and two weeks the Tebolih, on a self-help basis has built an entire barrio including 260 homes, a 3-room cement school building, a cooperative building, a multi-purpose center, a basketball court, a volleyball court, a children’s playground, a bridge, and many other improvements.
-This barrio site was formerly an isolated, houseless, wasteland of Surallah, South Cotabato,
+An example of this is the PANAMIN Tebolih project in South Cotabato where, after proper research was completed, the program was launched and in only two months and two weeks the Tebolih, on a self-help basis, has built an entire barrio including 260 homes, a three-room cement schoolbuilding, a cooperative building, a multipurpose center, a basketball court, a volleyball court, a children’s playground, a bridge, and many other improvements.
+This barrio site was formerly an isolated, houseless wasteland of Surallah, South Cotabato.

-2. Eighteen medical-surgical missions throughout the country during which 698,205 people were treated.
-These included curative and preventive treatment with serious cases being airlifted to Manila or area hospitals.
+- Eighteen medical-surgical missions throughout the country, during which 698,205 people were treated.
+These included curative and preventive treatment, with serious cases being airlifted to Manila or area hospitals.
 The pioneer efforts of PANAMIN resulted in stimulating other private and government agencies to undertake similar medical missions.
-Four medical projects were also established: (1) the Cotabato Floating Clinic; (2) the Bataraza Clinic in Palawan; (3) the Mansaka Clinic in Davao del Norte; and (4 the Tebolih Clinic in South Cotabato.
+Four medical projects were also established: (1) the Cotabato Floating Clinic; (2) the Bataraza Clinic in Palawan; (3) the Mansaka Clinic in Davao del Norte; and (4) the Tebolih Clinic in South Cotabato.
 This is the first time that modern medicine has reached these people on a large scale.

-3. The well-known PANAMIN student-volunteer program which involved students from almost all the colleges and some high schools of Manila, as well as the provinces, continues to be one of the main sources of PANAMIN manpower.
+- The well-known PANAMIN student-volunteer program, which involved students from almost all the colleges and some high schools of Manila, as well as the provinces, continues to be one of the main sources of PANAMIN manpower.
 It is also highly successful in developing awareness and resourcefulness among our youth.

-4. PANAMIN has undertaken research activities to gather, collate and disseminate information which is essential for any viable planning and programming of development projects.
+- PANAMIN has undertaken research activities to gather, collate, and disseminate information, which is essential for any viable planning and programming of development projects.
 The results of these research activities and model projects will provide information as “handbooks” for action program among minorities not only in the Philippines but throughout Asia.

 Urbanization is a concomitant of modernization.
 Correctly viewed, urban areas constitute a spearhead of economic and social development.